Home > All Recipes > Cakes - Standard Size > Berry Mousse Genoise Layer Cake

 4 tablespoons unsalted butter, melted and cooled slightly

-• Attach the whisk attachment to the stand mixer and mix the eggs on medium speed until the batter is airy, pale and has tripled in volume (it will resemble soft whipped cream) – about 4 to 5 minutes.
+• In the mixing bowl of a stand mixer fitted with the whisk attachment, add the eggs and sugar.
+Start mixing on low speed to break up the eggs.
+Then turn the speed up to medium and mix until the batter is airy, pale, and has tripled in volume (it will resemble whipped cream).
+This will take about 4 to 5 minutes.
 You will know that the eggs are properly whipped when you lift the whisk and the batter falls back into the bowl in a 'ribbon' that rests on the surface for about 10 seconds.
 If the 'ribbon' immediately sinks to the mixture, continue to whip for a few more minutes.
 Add the vanilla extract during the last moments of mixing.

 • Cool the cakes in the pans set on a wire cooling rack for 10 minutes.
-Then invert the cakes to the wire rack to cool completely.
+Then invert the cakes onto the wire rack to cool completely.
 Tip – To ensure the cakes release from the pan, run a knife around the outside of the cake.

 Mousse Filling – Part 2

-1 ¾ cups heavy cream
+1 ¾ cups heavy whipping cream

-• Assemble the cake – Set one cake on a serving platter.
-Spread half of the jam on top and all the way to the edges.
-Next, take half of the mousse and spread on evenly to the edges.
+• Set one cake on a serving platter.
+Spread half of the jam on top, then spread half of the berry mousse on top.
 The mousse will be sturdy and should be spread on thick.
 Top with the second cake and spread on the remaining jam.
-Top with the remaining mousse and smooth out the top with an offset spatula or spoon.
+Finish with the remaining mousse and smooth out with an offset spatula or spoon.

 • Refrigerate the cake for at least 4 hours, or up to 24 hours, to allow the mousse to set.
 Serve the cake at room temperature.

-Loved the recipe?Please consider leaving a comment + star for the recipe!
-This greatly helps me continue to provide FREE recipes.
+I’d appreciate a review!If you try the recipe, please let me know!
+Leaving a comment + star encourages others to try it, and the support helps me continue to provide FREE recipes.
 Thank you!

 • Room temperature eggs – Eggs whip up better when they are at room temperature.
+They will take a few minutes to reach the ‘ribbon’ stage.

 Calories: 413kcal | Carbohydrates: 49g | Protein: 7g | Fat: 22g | Saturated Fat: 13g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 6g | Trans Fat: 0.2g | Cholesterol: 178mg | Sodium: 97mg | Potassium: 115mg | Fiber: 1g | Sugar: 35g | Vitamin A: 877IU | Vitamin C: 3mg | Calcium: 50mg | Iron: 1mg